Director, Air Enforcement Division

-Halted a scheme by Volkswagen to evade emission standards, and helped secure a record $17.4 billion in legal settlements to compensate car owners and fund projects that will reduce harmful pollution across the country
+Halted a scheme by Volkswagen to evade emission standards, and helped secure a record $17.4 billion in legal settlements to reduce harmful pollution and compensate deceived car owners

-German automaker Volkswagen Group admitted to flagrant violations of the consumer and environmental laws in 2016, agreeing to pay $17.4 billion for rigging more a half million vehicles to evade pollution regulations, deceiving customers and lying to the government about its conduct.
+German automaker Volkswagen Group admitted to flagrant violations of U.S. consumer and environmental laws in 2016, and agreed to pay $17.4 billion for rigging more than a half million vehicles to evade pollution regulations, deceiving customers and lying to the government about its unlawful conduct.

-The huge legal settlements, which funnel unprecedented resources into programs to reduce air pollution and compensate car owners, were the result of a painstaking investigation led by Phillip Brooks and Byron Bunker of the Environmental Protection Agency and Josh Van Eaton from the Department of Justice.
-Officials from the Federal Trade Commission also played a pivotal role in securing redress for consumers.
+Volkswagen’s stark admission and the huge legal settlements, which funnel unprecedented resources into programs to reduce air pollution and compensate car owners, were the result of a painstaking investigation led by Phillip Brooks and Byron Bunker of the Environmental Protection Agency and Josh Van Eaton from the Department of Justice.

-The three men, each with separate expertise in the regulatory, technical and legal aspects of the inquiry, gathered the facts and built a rock-solid case documenting blatant violations of the clean air law, and conducted lengthy negotiations resulting in the largest penalty ever assessed against a car manufacturer.
-Their inquiry also helped lay the foundation for subsequent criminal investigations that have resulted in indictments against Volkswagen executives and an additional $4.3 billion in civil and criminal penalties.
+The three men, each with separate expertise in the regulatory, technical and legal aspects of the inquiry, led teams of scientists, engineers and attorneys who gathered the facts and built a rock-solid case documenting blatant violations of the Clean Air Act.
+The team conducted lengthy negotiations resulting in the largest penalty ever assessed against a car manufacturer.
+Their inquiry also helped lay the foundation for subsequent criminal investigations that have resulted in indictments against senior Volkswagen executives and a total of $4.3 billion in civil and criminal penalties and fines.